Onam Activities for Preschoolers 2025

 6. Did you know that elephants are decorated in Kerala?
 During the festival of Onam, these beautiful creatures are decorated with Nettipattam.
 In case you’re wondering what that is, it is a gold-plated ornament that is worn on the forehead.

-To do: Take an elephant toy or showpiece, and let your child decorate it to the best of their abilities.
+To do: Take an elephant toy or showpiece, and let the nursery and senior kg. kids decorate it to the best of their abilities.
 Alternatively, you could get them to draw and decorate an elephant sketch, using different colours and beads.
-This activity is sure to create memories that will last them a lifetime!
-Moreover, decorating the elephants can also be integrated with eco-friendly lessons while conducting Onam activities for kids.
+This activity is sure to create memories that will last a lifetime!
+Moreover, decorating the elephants can also be integrated with eco-friendly lessons while conducting Onam activities for students.

 7. Reading a Book

-8. Reading books is a great way to know about all cultures and festivals, Onam included.
-There are several books that will help children get into the festive mood of Onam.
-It is also one of the best Onam celebration ideas in school.
+8. Reading books is a great way to learn about various cultures and festivals, including Onam.
+Several books will help children get into the festive mood of Onam.
+It is also one of the best Onam celebration ideas for playgroup kids.

 9. Enjoying Onam Sadhya: A Cherished meal from Kerala

-10. There is no festival in India that is complete without its special food.
-For the Malayali people, Onam Sadhya is a meal that holds a special significance.
-Onam celebration activities are simply incomplete, without having your kids partake of this sumptuous festive fare.
+10. No festival in India is complete without its special food.
+For the Malayali people, Onam Sadhya is a meal that holds special significance.
+Onam celebration activities are simply incomplete without your kids partaking in this sumptuous festive fare.
 Therefore, organising an Onam Sadhya is one of the interesting Onam celebration ideas in school.

 11. DIY Tiger Mask (Pulikali Mask)